VarshithRV/corsmal_hrh/README.md

 8. robot_setup_sim_bringup
 9. robot_setup_sim_description

 ## Package descriptions
 ### 1. aruco_proxy_pose_estimation
-**Description**: Package to simulate the 6Dof perception using aruco tags on boxes with hardcoded dimensions.
-Currently interfaced only with the realsense type cameras.
+**Description**: Package to simulate the 6Dof perception using aruco tags on boxes with hardcoded dimensions. configurable input rgb image, depth image and camera info topic which can be used to easily interface it with different cameras.
+Performs infinite impulse repose linear filtering to smoothen the estimated pose.
+Uses spherical linear interpolation for filtering the pose.
+Supports multiple patterns and pattern transform, but this is not configurable yet.

+**Todo lists**
+- [ ] This needs to be more accurate by having patterns on opposite sides with april tags instead of aruco tags, should be interfaced with two cameras with time synchronization.
+So that the pose is detected without any interruptions.
+- [ ] The pattern on each side should be 2x2 ideally.

 **Important Scripts**:
 1. `./scripts/create_marker.py` : creates a series of markers on an A4 sheet.
-2. `./scripts/estimate_cube_pose_3d_bb.py` : Subscribes to the realsense topics, detects aruco pose, determines object pose and 3d BBox.
-Standalone script, does not depends on any other parameters, important interface parameters include the Image and CameraInfo topics, marker_size and tf_frame_id.

-**Issues**:
-1. The pose has high variance, needs to be filtered using EKF filters.
-2. Need to put more aruco tags on sides and use it to calculate pose and vertices.
+2. `./scripts/aruco_proxy_pose_extimation_filtered.py` This is the latest aruco proxy pose estimation script, uses a few on the fly config along with the the config file in `./config/aruco_proxy_pose_estimation.yaml`.
+3. `pose_evaluation.py` : this just gets the mean, mode, median, std_dev and variance of a measured pose.

+**Launch process**:
+1. `./launch/aruco_proxy_pose_estimation_realsense.launch` : launches the node for realsense based cameras, this launches the realsense node too.
+2. `./launch/aruco_proxy_pose_estimation.launch` : launches the node for azure kinect based cameras, uses only the right camera.
 ---

 ### 2. calibration_targets